KB User's Guide - Documents Tab - Find & Replace Text

 Use Leading and Trailing Spaces

 Both the Find and Replace with fields honor spaces placed before and after a word (also known as leading and trailing spaces).
-It would be prudent to add a leading and trailing space to the words in both fields to prevent unintended replacements.
+It may be necessary to add a leading and trailing space to the words in both fields to prevent unintended replacements.
 For example, let's say your document contains the word "string" and you want to replace with "sequence".

 The image below shows the terms